Whether you're budgeting newbie or pro, one of the hardest categories to budget is food.

 21. Prepare your own food

-Pre-cut or prepared foods are more expensive because you're paying for the labor.
-Some easy examples are cutting your own fruits or shredding your own cheese.
-Buy it cheaper and do it yourself.
+Prepared foods are more expensive because you're paying for the labor.
+One easy thing you may want to start trying is shredding your own cheese.

 22. Make multiples meals from a single item